Interplay of network structure and talent configuration on wealth dynamics: More information for talent configuration effect

 \subsection{All indices evolution over quasi-pure $r_{\rm TA}$ and $r_{\rm TD}$ for BA and WS networks}

-We show the time evolution of all three indices, where the simulation parameter sets are $(N,r,g,b,J,\mu,\sigma,{\rm runs})=(10^4,2,0.1,0.1,0.1,0.6,0.1,2^{10})$.
+We show the time evolution of all three indices, where the parameter set $(N,r,g,b,J)=(10^4,2,0.1,0.1,0.1)$ and $T_i\sim\mathcal{N}(0.6,0.1^2)$.
 All lines are taken on the average indices of $2^{10}$ realizations.
-The upper dashed line is the average of the TvL model, the lower dashed line is the average of the mean-field TLS model, and the light-blue shadow portion indicates the intermediate region between them, see Fig.~\ref{fig-S6},\ref{fig-S7}.
+The upper dashed line is the average of the TvL model, the lower dashed line is the average of the mean-field TLS model, and the light-blue shadow portion indicates the intermediate region between them, see Fig.~\ref{fig-S6},~\ref{fig-S7}.

-Figure~\ref{fig-S6} shows the time evolutions of all three economic indices for BA and WS networks with the quasi-pure samples of $r_{\rm TA}$ ($r_{TD}\simeq 0$).
-The parameter set $(N,r,g,b,J,\mu,\sigma,{\rm runs})=(10^4,2,0.1,0.1,0.1,0.6,0.1,2^{10})$ used.
-All lines are taken on the average indices of $2^{10}$ realizations.
 For $r_{\rm TD}\simeq0$, $n_{\rm rate}$ cannot be larger than the case of the TvL model, which is no matter how large $r_{\rm TA}$ value is.
 However, it can be smaller than case of the mean-field TLS model when $r_{\rm TA}$ is sufficiently small value.
 Thus, we suppose that $n_{\rm rate}$ of the TvL model is the upper bound of the TLS model without the talent-degree correlation effect ($r_{\rm TD}=0$) as the corresponding detailed hypothesis.
+Also, $n_{LT}$ cannot be larger than 0, which means the pure effect of $r_{\rm TA}$ cannot make a tendency for less talented agents to become richer.

 Contrarily, for $r_{\rm TA}\simeq0$, $n_{\rm rate}$ can be larger than the case of the TvL model when $r_{\rm TD}$ is sufficiently large.
-It shows that a choice and a concentration to highly talented agent give some advantage to the system with the aspect of capital growth in the short-term regime.
+It shows that choice and concentration to highly talented agent give some advantage to the system with the aspect of capital growth in the short-term regime.
 For the BA network with the `high-degree advantage', $n_{\rm Gini}$ almost lies in the intermediate range, only except in the short-term regime.
-The variances of $n_{\rm Gini}$ depend on $r_{\rm TA}$ more than $r_{\rm TA}$ for both cases.
-For $r_{\rm TD}\simeq0$, $n_{LT}$ cannot be larger than 0, which means the pure effect of $r_{\rm TA}$ cannot make a tendency for less talented agents to become richer.
+The variances of $n_{\rm Gini}$ depend on $r_{\rm TA}$ more than $r_{\rm TD}$ for both cases.